 - that the association made the decision at two consecutive general meetings, the first one with a simple majority and the second with a two-thirds majority of voters.
 If there are reasons for compulsory liquidation, only a simple majority is required at the general meeting of the association.

-Once a decision has been taken, it must be reported to the Companies Registration Office.
+Once a decision has been taken, it must be reported to Swedish Companies Registration Office.

 Liquidation can be managed by the partners or by the liquidator, an external individual selected by the district court who is usually a solicitor.

 The company's debts are paid and business operations wound up.
-Any surplus is divided up among the partners.
+Any surplus is distributed among the shareholders.

-When a decision to go into liquidation has been made, the words "in liquidation" must be included in the partnership's official name.
+When a decision to undergo liquidation has been made, the words " in liquidation" must be included in the partnership's official name.
 The partners are also obliged to report this information to the Patent and Registration Office (PRV).

 After liquidation, the company should be deregistered via the online service provided by the Swedish Companies Registration Office on verksamt.se.